Also see: Building Permit

 - Requirements for plans and construction documents required for the type of work you wish to perform

 - Non-Residential Occupancy certificate requirements

 APPLYING FOR A PERMIT

-Permit applications and supporting documents shall be submitted to the Building Code Official at the Township.
-NOTE: It is no longer necessary to make an appointment to submit an application.
+Initial Permit applications and supporting documents (FOUR COPIES) shall be submitted directly to the Township which will then be transmitted to KEYCODES (BCO) and if necessary, other appropriate Township personnel.
 Upon submission of a complete application, the permit documents will be reviewed for compliance with the Uniform Construction Code and the International Building Codes, as well as the Township Zoning Ordinance.